Race against time to find survivors of Morocco earthquake as death toll nears 2,700

 Rescue teams – including experts from the UK – arrive to help urgent search almost 72 hours after disaster

-Rescuers face a race against time to find survivors of the deadly earthquake in Morocco, with international search and rescue arriving to help the search almost 72 hours after the disaster.
+Rescuers face a race against time to find survivors of the deadly earthquake in Morocco, with international search and rescue personnel arriving to help the search almost 72 hours after the disaster.

 The earthquake, Morocco’s deadliest in more than six decades, has claimed the lives of nearly 2,700 people and a similar number of wounded, many of them seriously.

-Search teams from Britain, Spain and Qatar have joined efforts to find people buried under the rubble, including some of the remote villages in the High Atlas Mountains close to the epicentre of the quake.
+Search teams from Britain, Spain and Qatar have joined efforts to find people buried under the rubble, including some of the remote villages in the High Atlas mountains close to the epicentre of the quake.

 "The level of destruction is... absolute," said Spanish rescuer Antonio Nogales.
 "Not a single house has stayed upright."